dtroode/kistauri-blog/README.md

 - **Fork** repository
 - Submit **changes in articles**

-To run locally, clone, them `nmp install`, then `nmp dev`, then go to https://localhost:8000.
+To run locally, clone, then `nmp install`, then `nmp dev`, then go to https://localhost:8000.

 **All blog posts in [/src/pages/blog/all](https://github.com/dtroode/kistauri/blob/master/src/pages/blog/all/)**